Fivell/policies/src/pages/policies/auditing_policy.md

 - Breaches in confidentiality and security of patient protected health information;
 - Performance problems and flaws in applications;
-- Improper alteration or destruction of ePHI;
+- Improper alteration or destruction of PHI or PII;
 - Out of date software and/or software known to have vulnerabilities.

-This policy applies to all Versionista Add-on systems that store, transmit, or process ePHI.
+This policy applies to all Versionista Add-on systems that store, transmit, or process PHI or PII.

 ## Applicable Standards